fbpx

 When it comes to repeat donations, there is a golden rule nonprofits should keep in mind: after the second gift supporters are significantly more likely to continue giving.
 According to NPOInfo’s charitable giving statistics, while just 20% of donors give again after their first contribution, donors are 60% more likely to become recurring donors after their second gift.

-Focusing on recurring donors can be an effective way to raise more, as keeping your donors is often more cost-effective than recruiting new ones.
+Focusing on recurring donors can be an effective way to raise more money, as keeping your donors is often more cost-effective than recruiting new ones.
 To encourage more supporters to become recurring donors and contribute their second gift, try these strategies:

-To continue raising more with recurring donations, there are a few easy ways you can invest in keeping your recurring donors engaged once they join your monthly giving program.
-This can include maintaining a regular communication cadence by sending them messages with topics tailored to their interests, celebrating their commitment to your nonprofit with thank-you messages and occasional gifts like t-shirts, and only asking for donation upgrades at strategic moments so as not to be perceived as continually just asking for money.
+To continue raising more money with recurring donations, there are a few simple ways you can invest in keeping your recurring donors engaged once they join your monthly giving program.
+This can include maintaining a regular communication cadence by sending them messages with topics tailored to their interests, celebrating their commitment to your nonprofit with thank you messages and occasional gifts like t-shirts.
+Only asking for donation upgrades at strategic moments so as not to be perceived as continually just asking for more money.

 Chances are that many of your supporters have items taking up space in their homes that your nonprofit could put to good use.
 Establishing an in-kind giving program allows your supporters to donate these items directly to your nonprofit, helping them make ethical decisions about previous shopping choices and promoting reusability.